cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/cyberconnect/APIs/mutation/middleware-essence.md

 Set middleware for essence is a powerful API that allows developers to customize their apps and create a unique experience for their users.
 The API interacts with the smart contract and sets the defined rules on how it should behave for a specific action, such as collecting an essence.

+## 1. Generate Typed Data

-1. First, data should be presented to the user in a readable format when signing from the wallet.
+First, data should be presented to the user in a readable format when signing from the wallet.
 To do that you’ll need to call the `createSetEssenceDataTypedData` API that takes care of this.

 If you’re unfamiliar with typed data, you can read more about it [here](https://eips.ethereum.org/EIPS/eip-712).

 This API sets/updates the parameters for the essence such as `tokenURI` and `middleware` so when a user collects this essence, the Middleware will be triggered and the NFT minted will have the specified Token URI.

 In this example we are setting the `collectPaid` middleware which will require the user to pay a fee to collect the essence.<br/>
 To view a full list of supported middlewares check out the [Middleware](/core-concepts/middleware) guide.

 :::caution